WHO WE ARE.

 HOW WE DO IT.

 Recognising the value of local social entrepreneurs, we also work closely with community leaders through localised workshops, empowering them with the skills needed to become vital assets towards sustainable peace and development.
-Our first workshop programme will launch in Colombia in 2017.
+Our first workshop programme will launch in Colombia in early 2018.